ved1beta/ved1beta/README.md

 - **[v0 clone](https://github.com/ved1beta/v.o_clone):** made backend of v0 that for given prompt gives back code for website it writes in react and node mainly but you can choose any framework please check out ,

 - **[Research-copilot](https://github.com/ved1beta/research-copilot):** working on a chat bot that will help in research and provide relavent links citations and summarization of given paper made with RAG and llama models used vector DB storage nad a=Advanced Rag models
 - **[Msx_gen](https://github.com/ved1beta/msx_gen):** Bot that takes in a video extracts its mood and vibe and generated music based on the video just a curious project learned about music theory and vidoe processing from OpenCV and deploying on AWS
+**[Transformer](https://github.com/ved1beta/Transformer):** writing transformer from scratch : )
 # Working on
 Many in deployment many failed T_T"

-- **[Transformer](https://github.com/ved1beta/Transformer):** writing transformer from scratch : )
+- Triton kernals : writing kernals for self attention and finetuning : )

 - **[Freelance work here and there]():**
 ## Leadership & Advocacy 🌟